miljenka-prompt/ai-quantum-bio-sustainability-innovation/README.md

 ## About

 Each project in this repository is the result of original research, creative exploration, and collaboration.
 The aim is to contribute to open, ethical, and human-centered technology, with a focus on transparency, empathy, and public good.

+Limitations and technical notes see LIMITATIONS - TECHNICAL_NOTES

 ## Copyright & License